simplySimple-cs16/flutter_projects/projects_readme.txt

     -packages used :
         flutter_datetime_picker: ^1.3.8 -> for the dial time and date picker
         instant: ^0.3.2 -> for converting utc to any international timezone especially IST.
+    - learn how to refresh the screen after regular interval of time for changes to be visible after every such interval.